'CODA' takes top honors at SAG Awards, Will Smith wins

 “I have sat many a times watching you on the big screen dreaming of one day becoming an actor," Jung told the crowd, fighting back tears.

-Still, HBO's "Succession” ultimately reigned in the best drama series category.
+Still, HBO's "Succession" ultimately reigned in the best drama series category.
 Cox fittingly accepted the award with an expletive printed on his face mask, and another uttered as he struggled to take it off.
 But Cox turned serious when discussing Russia's invasion of Ukraine.
-In the evening's bluntest remarks on the invasion, he noted that the president of Ukraine, Volodymyr Zelenskyy, was a comic.
+In the evening's bluntest remarks on the invasion, he noted that the president of Ukraine, Volodymyr Zelenskyy, was a comic — and thus a fellow performer.
 He urged censored dissenters in Russia to speak out.

 “The people in Russia who don't like what's going on — and particularly the artists — I think we should join and celebrate them and hope that they can make a shift, as I believe they can,” said Cox while the audience stood and applauded.

-The SAG Awards are considered one of the most reliable predictors of the Academy Awards — actors make up the largest percentage of the Academy of Motion Pictures Arts and Sciences.
-Their picks often align — in 2020, when the cast of “Parasite” and Brad Pitt won, they matched exactly.
+The SAG Awards are considered one of the most reliable predictors of the Academy Awards.
+Actors make up the largest percentage of the Academy of Motion Pictures Arts and Sciences, and their picks often align.
+In 2020, when the cast of “Parasite” and Brad Pitt won, they matched exactly.

+Though the actors guild and the academy diverged last year when Aaron Sorkin's 1960s courtroom drama "Trial of the Chicago 7" topped the SAG Awards and "Nomadland" triumphed at the Oscars, the win for "CODA" suggests it's a major threat to win best picture over Kenneth Branagh's "Belfast" (which went winless Sunday) and Jane Campion's leading Oscar nominee "The Power of the Dog" (which failed to get an ensemble nod even though three of its actors were individually nominated).

-And that may mean Will Smith, star of the Williams family tennis drama “King Richard,” is heading for his first Oscar.
-Smith won for best actor.
+SAG's track record may also mean Will Smith, star of the Williams family tennis drama "King Richard," is heading for his first Oscar.
+Smith took best actor, scoring his first SAG award.

-"That may have been one of the greatest moments of my career just now because my name was called for ‘King Richard’ sitting next to Venus Williams," said Smith.
+"That may have been one of the greatest moments of my career just now because my name was called for ‘King Richard’ sitting next to Venus Williams," beamed Smith.

-Kotsur's win suggested he may have emerged as the Oscar favorite over the competition, notably Kodi Smit-McPhee of “The Power of the Dog.”
-Meanwhile, Ariana DeBose of “West Side Story" confirmed her frontrunner status with a win Sunday for best supporting performance by a female actor.

-"It's taken me a long time to feel comfortable calling myself an actor," said DeBose.
-“My roots come from the dance world and the Broadway stage, and the Anita that we see on screen took every bit of me but she took 10 years to make."

 Best actress has been more difficult category to track.
 Many have seen Olivia Colman ("The Lost Daughter") as the favorite to win her second Oscar.
-Often, those snubbed have drawn the focus.
-Kristen Stewart of “Spencer” was passed over by SAG, while Lady Gaga ("House of Gucci") missed with the film academy.
+In an especially competitive category, those snubbed have often drawn the most focus.
+Kristen Stewart of "Spencer" was passed over by SAG, while Lady Gaga ("House of Gucci") missed with the film academy.

 “We’ve returned to a world where all we have to do to hang out like this is get dressed up, show up, get swabbed, sanitized, screened, masked, vaccinated, boosted, rapid-tested and PCR-cleared within 24 hours,” said Odom Jr. “Now who’s ready to party?”